-All undeclared full-time students will also be assigned to an advisor within the Academic Success and Advising Center.
+All students who are Undecided will be assigned to an advisor within the Academic Success and Advising Center.
 This advisor will work with the student to build a program of study, select courses, and explore academic goals.

 The responsibilities of an Academic Advisor include: